-- Verify scene is secure.

-- Initiate Universal Care.

-- Assess for cardiac arrest.

-- Even patients who appear dead may have good outcomes with prompt intervention, refer to Cardiac Arrest (VF/VT/Asystole/PEA): Age 8 and Older or Cardiac Arrest (VF/VT/Asystole/PEA): Pediatric Age

-<

-- Determine characteristics of source if possible.
-AC or DC, voltage, amperage, time of injury.

-- Consider pain management, refer to Management of Acute Pain.

-- Monitor oxygen saturation, provide supplemental oxygen as needed or if patient rescued from confined space.

-- Refer to Cyanide Poisoning and Carbon Monoxide/Smoke Inhalation as needed.

-- Assist respirations as needed.

-- Stop the burning:

-- Soak clothing and skin with water if burning or smoldering.

-- Remove clothing if not stuck to patient.

-- Remove jewelry.

-- Evaluate for high risk burn injuries, refer to Burn Triage.

-- Leave blisters intact.

-- Cover burns with dry dressing or clean sheet.

-- Keep patient warm.

-- Estimate BSA burned and depth of burn, refer to Burn Estimation Charts.
+- Verify scene is secure. - Initiate Universal Care. - Assess for cardiac arrest. - Even patients who appear dead may have good outcomes with prompt intervention, refer to Cardiac Arrest (VF/VT/Asystole/PEA): Adult & Pediatric. - Determine characteristics of source if possible.
+AC or DC, voltage, amperage, time of injury. - Consider pain management, refer to Management of Acute Pain. - Monitor oxygen saturation, provide supplemental oxygen as needed or if patient rescued from confined space. - Refer to Cyanide Poisoning and Carbon Monoxide/Smoke Inhalation as needed. - Assist respirations as needed. - Stop the burning: - Soak clothing and skin with water if burning or smoldering. - Remove clothing if not stuck to patient. - Remove jewelry. - Evaluate for high risk burn injuries, refer to Burn Triage. - Leave blisters intact. - Cover burns with dry dressing or clean sheet. - Keep patient warm. - Estimate BSA burned and depth of burn, refer to Burn Estimation Charts.